grantcurell/dummycontroller/README.md

 ## Bug 2

-This is not part of tihs thread, but this is another bug I've been meaning to submit.
+This is not part of this thread, but this is another bug I've been meaning to submit.

 https://stackoverflow.com/questions/61082548/python-openflow-ryu-breaks-the-frame-check-sequence